 What Is Good About Eastman AC422CE?

 - Easy To Play With Short Hands; while the majority of acoustics on the market may offer an equal sound quality, finding one that doesn’t strain the fingers may not be a walk in the park.
-This is especially for players with short hands.
+This is especially for players with shorthands.
 Or short fingers.
 Thanks to the smaller and comfortable nut width that the AC422CE integrates, you can finally perform at your very best without an overly large nut causing any form of limitation.

 - Comfort; when compared to some of the C neck profile strings out there, the AC422CE promises more finger comfort thanks to the Ebony fingerboard material that allows smooth movement of fingers as you play.
-In the same spirit, the solid rosewood of the body and side coupled with the solid Sitka spruce of the top body accounts for a featherweight instrument can be comfortably lifted and played.
+In the same spirit, the solid rosewood of the body and side coupled with the solid Sitka spruce of the top body accounts for a featherweight instrument that can be comfortably lifted and played.

 - Durability; from a distance, the AC422CE is built to last.
 For the fact that it was engineered for heavy-duty plays, the body materials have been carefully selected for the sake of durability.
 Likewise, the gloss nitrocellulose finish of the top body, keep your investment as new as it was on the first day over months of usage.
 This is because gloss nitrocellulose is resistant to water, a sort of waterproof, in lieu of the types of fishings that chip off on contact with water.

-- PA Adaptable/Natural Acoustic Sound; finally, this guitar keeps your acoustic sounds acoustic and add gains to your plays to secure that all your tones are naturally boosted to be high in frequency and thus make pickup easy for your PA system.
+- PA Adaptable/Natural Acoustic Sound; finally, this guitar keeps your acoustic sounds acoustic and adds gains to your plays to secure that all your tones are naturally boosted to be high in frequency and thus make pickup easy for your PA system.

 See the complete features below.